f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP ifXTable
 ------------

-Query the following SNMP OID to get detailed High Speed (64bit) Countersfor each physical port on the rSeries appliances.
+Query the following SNMP OID to get detailed High Speed (64bit) Counters for each physical port on the rSeries appliances.

 **NOTE: Stats for LAG interfaces are not currently populated.**